Jasonbernard782/weather-cli/README.md

 (This will install Weather-CLI in an isolated environment.
 You only need to do this once per machine.)

-# Install pipx (if not already installed)
+(Install pipx if not already installed.)

-# macOS

-brew install pipx
-pipx ensurepath

-# Linux

-python3 -m pip install --user pipx python3 -m pipx ensurepath

 # Get an OpenWeather API Key